Why it’s important to get your eyes checked regularly with diabetes

-Getting your eyes checked often can help doctors detect serious eye issues early on
+Getting your eyes checked often can help doctors detect serious eye issues early, when they're easier to treat.

 older woman getting eye exam